NeoLafuente/garbage_classifier/README.md

 uv run source/train.py
 ```

-After training, the model checkpoint will be saved in:
+The model checkpoint will be saved at:

 ```
-models/model_resnet18_garbage.ckpt
+models/weights/model_resnet18_garbage.ckpt
 ```

 ---